 User environment management is a technology designed to allow IT to oversee a user's complete desktop experience, including the profile, any policies IT applies and customizations the user makes.

 The software allows IT administrators to control all of the personal and corporate settings, personas, access controls and more that are unique to each user on their Windows desktops.
 This includes aspects such as display, folder and application settings.

-UEM software pulls out the policies, data and settings from the operating system and applications that are centrally managed, and stores them to an individual user profile.
-This process creates a personalized environment for each person when they access their desktop – whether it is virtual or not.
-Some UEM features can be a delivered by basic Windows features, but that usually forces IT administrators to use many management consoles.
-IT administrators can also use the data from UEM analytics to better adapt desktops to fit users' needs.
+User environment management software pulls out the policies, data and settings from the operating system and applications from a centrally managed location, and stores them to an individual user profile.
+This process creates a personalized environment for each user when they access their desktops -- whether the desktop is virtual or not.
+It even allows for personalization in nonpersistent deployments.